What Does Parapet Mean | Why Need of Parapet Wall | 8 Different Types of Parapet Wall | Uses of Parapet Wall | Height of Parapet Walls

 Flat parapet walls are provided with little or no slope.
-Nowadays there are various types of innovative and modern parapet walls that are provided like fibreglass parapet walls and glass with steel railing parapet walls.
+Nowadays, there are various types of innovative and modern parapet walls that are provided like fiberglass parapet walls and glass with steel railing parapet walls.

 Curved parapet walls are also known as arch parapet walls.
 Curved parapet walls are generally provided for the flat and inclined roofs.